FOREX-Euro hits fresh 11-year lows vs dollar following ECB move

 The euro lost over 2 percent against the greenback and fell below $1.12 to $1.1115 for the first time since September 2003 after the ECB unveiled a bond-buying program.
 The euro also hit a 16-month trough against the yen at 130.91 yen on Friday.

-After a similar tumble on Thursday, the euro was down over 7 percent since the start of the year and was on track for its biggest monthly fall since the depths of the financial crisis in early 2009.
-The euro fell over 3 percent against the dollar this week.
+After a similar tumble on Thursday, the euro was down over 7 percent since the start of the year and on track for its biggest monthly fall since the depths of the financial crisis in early 2009.

-“What the ECB is trying to do is enough to drive the euro below parity by the end of this year,” said Shaun Osborne, chief foreign exchange strategist at TD Securities in Toronto.
-He said the euro could hit 96 cents by the end of 2015.
+“We are in an avalanche of euro selling,” said Boris Schlossberg, managing director of currency strategy at BK Asset Management in New York.

 The euro also set a fresh seven-year low versus sterling of 74.295 pence.